himanshrasal/lost-projects/README.md

 > - Unity XR Toolkit (hand tracking & VR input)
 > - Blender (3D modeling)
 > - Poly Haven textures (CC0)
-> - Python (PyQt5, Flask, Vosk, pyttsx3)
-> - Raspberry Pi (embedded hardware)
->
-> ---
->
-> ### Why Archive These?
->
-> Even without the source code, these projects:
-> - Demonstrate technical implementation and creativity
-> - Serve as a base for future rebuilds or case studies
-> - Showcase working demos and functional proof of concepts

 ---

+## Why Archive These?
+Even without the source code, these projects:
+- Demonstrate technical implementation and creativity
+- Serve as a base for future rebuilds or case studies
+- Showcase working demos and functional proof of concepts

+---

 ## Planned Additions
 - Mobile and AR prototypes
-- Audio-reactive visualizers
 - More VR experiments
 - Robotics and physical computing demos